chimay/wheel/README.md

   + Jump to matching window if available
   + Choose file, group or category in special buffer
     * Filter candidates
+	* Folding matching wheel tree structure
   + Auto `:lcd` to project root of current file
-- May be saved in torus file
+- May be saved in wheel file
 - TODO Moving elements
 - TODO Display files
   + In header-line tabs